 When the server and DPU are initiated, the networking to the host is blocked until the virtual switch on the DPU is loaded.
 Once it is loaded, traffic to the host is allowed by default.

 There are two ways to pass traffic to the host interface: Either using representors to forward traffic to the host (every packet to/from the host would be handled also by the network interface on the embedded Arm side), or push rules to the embedded switch which allows and offloads this traffic.

-Restricted DPU Host Mode
+Zero-trust DPU Mode

 For security and isolation purposes, it is possible to restrict the host from performing operations that can compromise the DPU.
-The following operations can be restricted individually when changing the DPU host to Restricted mode:
+The following operations can be restricted individually when changing the DPU host to zero-trust mode:

 - Port ownership – the host cannot assign itself as port owner